 Beside the clock icon is the Add tags field, which allows you to add tags to the post.
 Adding tags will make your posts easier to find by other members of the Kinja community, including the editorial staff of Gawker Media's blogs.
 If a editor likes your post, they may share it to the front page of their blog!

 Now that you've created and styled your post your compose window should be full of life.
 Click the 'Publish on' field to select where you want your post to be published to.
-My personal blog only will always be an available choice, and if you are an author on any group blogs, you'll see those options as well.
+Your personal blog will always be an available choice, and if you are an author on any group blogs, you'll see those options as well.

 The editor defaults to Save to Drafts which will keep your post drafted until you edit publish it by selecting Publish from the save button's additional options.